psalaets/ogs-move-timing/README.md

 An object where keys are version numbers of releases, and values are minified bookmarklet code.

-It also contains 2 "alias" keys:
+It also contains 2 special keys:

 - `snapshot` - Current code in `src/bookmarklet.js`, regardless of if it's been officially released.
 - `latest` - Code of the latest release or the same code as `snapshot` if there have not been any releases.